 Maybe the hero doesn't get the guy/girl but gains a valuable experience and learns to live life in a different way.

-Perhaps peace isn't brought to the land but there is a smaller, personal - and still just as powerful - triumph.
+Perhaps peace isn't brought to the land but there is a smaller, personal - but just as significant - triumph.

 How do you believe stories should end?
 How do you want them to end?